Share this article

 Flat-faced breeds like the Frenchie tend to be at risk of brachycephalic obstructive airway syndrome (BOAS), which causes obstruction of the airways.
 As well as making it more and more difficult for them to breathe, dogs with this condition are known to snort, snore, and also have problems digesting food, causing them to retch.
 In order to reduce the chance of BOAS, it’s important for Frenchies to maintain a healthy weight and avoid overheating, as this can increase the chance of breathing difficulties.

-Because of their body shape, Frenchies can also be at risk of certain bone conditions.
+Because of their body shape, Frenchies can also be at risk of certain bone conditions and are prone to certain back problems in dogs.
 Degenerative myelopathy slowly weakens the spinal cord and intervertebral disk disease (IVDD) can make walking painful.
 For this reason, it’s best to prevent Frenchies from running up the stairs or jumping on the bed (ramps can be used to make getting around a little easier) and also make sure they maintain a healthy weight.

 Allergies